 Enhances circulation which may in turn reduce the risk of varicose veins.

-Evidence suggests that your baby may have a less traumatic birth due to their experience of changes in oxygen supply and blood flow whilst you are exercising during your pregnancy.
+Evidence suggests your baby may have a less traumatic birth due to their experience of changes in oxygen supply and blood flow whilst you’re exercising during pregnancy.

 It will be easier to recover after the birth.
-You will regain your previous fitness levels more quickly if you continue to exercise through your pregnancy.
+You’ll regain your previous fitness levels more quickly if you continue to exercise through pregnancy.

 Babies of mothers who have exercised through their pregnancy tend to be leaner.